 - Slice of cheddar cheese for the beak and feet

 We like to cook with our kids and make literacy connections as well.
-Our friend over at KC Adventures has a great list of penguin books.
-Stop by to see what they are reading!
+Here’s a great list of penguin books.
+Stop by to see what we are reading!
 While our pizza was baking we snuggled in to read a bunch.

 Directions to Make the Penguin:

 - Press the dough out in a large oval

 - Let your child add the sauce, sprinkle the toppings, and add the cheese.

 - Decorate the penguin with olives and your cheese slice.